-Our charter prohibits any person or entity from actually or constructively owning shares in excess of 7.1% (in value or in number of shares, whichever is more restrictive) of the outstanding shares of each class and series of our stock, or 7.1% in value of the aggregate of the outstanding shares of all classes and series of our stock.
-In connection with the formation transactions and the concurrent private placement, our board of directors will grant waivers from the ownership limit contained in our charter to Michael P. Ibe, Easterly Fund I and Easterly Fund II to own up to approximately 21%, 22% and 28%, respectively, of our outstanding common stock in the aggregate.
+Our charter prohibits any person or entity from actually or constructively owning shares in excess of % (in value or in number of shares, whichever is more restrictive) of the outstanding shares of each class and series of our stock, or % in value of the aggregate of the outstanding shares of all classes and series of our stock.
+In connection with the formation transactions and the concurrent private placement, we will grant waivers from the ownership limit contained in our charter to Michael P. Ibe and our continuing investors to own up to % and shares, respectively, of our outstanding common stock in the aggregate.
 We do not expect that the issuance of these waivers will adversely affect our ability to qualify as a REIT.